Nikhilsai-M/Scalar_scheduler/README.md

 - A default user is treated as logged in for the admin side.
 - SMTP credentials are provided through environment variables.
-- SQLite is used locally for easy setup; PostgreSQL is the recommended production target.
+- PostgreSQL is used as the primary database for development and production readiness.